The ITIL 4 Service Desk Guide – Process, Practice, Function?

 Where a ‘user query’ is the catch-all term given to anything that a user may raise to the service organization before it is validated and triaged.

-The Information and Technology section explores tooling requirements, automation solutions for ITIL 4 service desk activities, and quality of information.
+The Information and Technology section explores tooling requirements (including ITSM tools and IT support ticketing systems), automation solutions for ITIL 4 service desk activities, and quality of information.

 Under the final dimension of service management, Partners and Suppliers, the ITIL 4 service desk guide takes a look at external IT service providers.